Upper Endoscopy Doctor NYC Gastroenterologist | NYC Endoscopy GI Doctor

 As best in class NYC gastroenterologists, our endoscopy NYC doctors provide highly personalized and comprehensive care.
 Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about an upper endoscopy in NYC or to schedule an endoscopy appointment with the GI doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC office.
+For more information about an upper endoscopy in NYC or to schedule an endoscopy appointment with one of our GI doctors, please contact our Midtown or Upper East Side NYC offices.